dsokolovdev/CubixyApp/README.md

 ## Features

-- Roll one or two dice with tap or long press.
+- Roll one or two dice with a tap or long press.
 - Long-press gesture with animated rolling and progress indicator.
 - Per-player score tracking: current roll, total score, attempts, and rank.
 - Up to four players with quick switching.
-- Two layout mode:
+- Two layout modes:
   - **Row** — focused view for the active player.
   - **Grid** — overview of all players.
 - Settings screen: